rodriguez-loic/phalcon-recaptcha/README.md

 # phalcon-recaptcha

-Simple library rewritted (from: https://github.com/pavlosadovyi/phalcon-recaptcha) for using ReCAPTCHA v2 with Phalcon.
+Simple library for using ReCAPTCHA v2 with Phalcon.

 ## Preparation